drubb/drupal-on-codespaces/README.md

 ## Basic Docker image

 This project is based on Debian's stable Bullseye image (Debian 11).
-I've added some php extensions required for Drupal, and also nodejs (LTS), npm and the Drupal Drush launcher for convenience.
+I've added some cli tools, php extensions required for Drupal, and also nodejs (LTS), npm and the Drupal Drush launcher for convenience.
 Take a look at devcontainer/Dockerfile to find out more.

 ## VSCode extensions and settings